ibm-cloud-docs/activity-tracker/ibm-internal-only/documentation.md

 ## Analyzing events

 Add information on custom fields that are included in requestData and responseData fields and that can help users understand your events.

-## Mapping API actions to Activity Tracker events

-Document in a table style your APIs and what AT events are generated.
-As you build this table, take notes of the endpoints that do not generate an AT event (backlog issue).
-Every endpoint that a user can call should have an AT event generated.

 ```
 {: codeblock}